 Tails transform a smart outfit into a special one.
-Popular for weddings (particularly ever since Beckham wore full tails on Harry and Meghan’s big day), these suits are traditional and elegant, and they help mark the occasion by being unmistakably different from what you wear the rest of the time.
+Popular for weddings (particularly ever since Beckham wore tails on Harry and Meghan’s big day), morning wear suits help mark a grand occasion by being unmistakably different from what you wear the rest of the time.

-If the bride is wearing white or ivory, you can help the groom match in an ivory waistcoat, while the groomsmen wear waistcoats in the colour of the jacket as a contrast.
+If the bride is wearing white or ivory, match the groom in an ivory waistcoat, while the groomsmen wear waistcoats in the colour of the jacket as a contrast.
 Or follow in Beckham’s footsteps and put the groom in black tails with a grey double-breasted waistcoat while the groomsmen stick to single-breasted.
-Pale pinks and nudes are trending wedding colours at the moment, and they’re versatile.
+Pastels and nudes are trending wedding colours at the moment, and they’re versatile.
 Even if nude tones aren’t your colour scheme, they’ll work with any flowers and bridesmaid dresses, which can be helpful if you’re struggling to get the perfect match.

 If you’re planning a barn wedding or one outside, tweed suits will really look the part.
-There’s a scale for tweed, from traditional green and browns to more urban grey tones.
+There’s a scale for tweed, from traditional greens and browns to more modern bright shades.

-If you’re having a city-centre affair, you may want to go for a more minimalist look with a lounge suit.
-A grey or navy for your suit will work with any colour accessories for an easy match with the bridesmaids.
+If you’re having a city celebration, you may want to go for a more minimalist look with a lounge suit.
+A grey or navy for your suit will work with any colour of accessories for an easy match with the bridesmaids.

 Make it look the part for a wedding by matching the groomsmen’s ties and pocket squares to your wedding’s colour palette but keep the groom’s accessories in ivory.
 You can also double-up on pocket squares with one in ivory and the other in the colour of the bridesmaid dresses for a more blended look.